SAP/spartacus-docs/_pages/dev/smartedit-contract.md

 ...
 ```

 CMS slots and components also contain the `properties`.
 We need add these attributes to component/slot tags.
-The following is an exmpple of "HelpLink" component.
+The following is an example of "HelpLink" component.

 ```typescript
 {